Bilinear embedding for Schr\"odinger-type operators with complex coefficients: Introduction and the statement of the main result

 \subsection{Semigroup properties on $L^p$}

 The first result of ours is Theorem \ref{t: wabaus}.
 It generalizes the implication ${\mathit(a)}\Rightarrow{\mathit(b)}$ of \cite[Theorem 1.3]{CD-DivForm}.
 See also \cite[Proposition 1]{CD-Mixed}, where it was proven in special cases (a)-(c) from Section \ref{s: Karlstejn}, and $\phi=0$, $V=0$.
-The proof of Theorem \ref{t: wabaus} is a modification of the one from \cite{CD-DivForm}, the main difference being that instead of \cite[Theorem 4.7]{O} we now use a more general, yet also available result, which can again be found in Ouhabaz's monograph, namely, \cite[Theorem 4.31]{O}.
-In all of those cases, we build on a result by Nittka (Theorem \ref{t: Nittka theorem}).
+The proof of Theorem \ref{t: wabaus} is a modification of the one from \cite{CD-DivForm}, the main difference being that instead of \cite[Theorem 4.7]{O} we now use a more general result \cite[Theorem 4.31]{O}.
+In all of those cases, we build on a criterion by Nittka (Theorem \ref{t: Nittka theorem}).
 Assuming again that $\phi=0$, $V=0$ and $\oV$ is one of the special cases (a)-(c) from Section \ref{s: Karlstejn}, a proof of Theorem \ref{t: wabaus} different from the one above, yet still resting on Nittka's theorem, was recently found by Egert \cite[Proposition 13]{Egert2018}.
 Compare also with theorems by ter Elst et al. \cite{tELSV, Elst2019}.